adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   </Zoom>

 4. In the **Field (AdaptyGetPaywallResult)** list, choose **value**.
-6. Click the **Confirm** button to finish setting up the condition.
+6. Click the **Confirm** button to finalize the condition.

 ## Step 1.4.
 Log the paywall review

-For Adapty analytics to learn that a user has seen a paywall, it's necessary to log this paywall showing.
-Without this step, Adapty analytics will not count the paywall.
-So let's do it:
+To ensure Adapty analytics track the paywall view, we need to log this event.
+Without this step, the view won’t be counted in the analytics.
+Here’s how:

 1. Click the **plus (+)** button under the **TRUE** label and click **Add Action**.
 2. In the **Select Action** field, search for and choose **logShowPaywall **.
 3. Click the **Value** field in the **Set Action Arguments** area and choose the `getPaywallResult` variable we've created.
-As you remember, this variable contains data on paywall.
+This variable contains the paywall data.
-4. Fill in the fields as listed below:
+4. Fill in the fields as follows:

   | Parameter | Value |
   |--------------------------|----------|